Do World Action Models Generalize Better than VLAs? A Robustness Study

 GigaWorld-Policy~\citep{ye2026gigaworld} and Fast-WAM~\citep{yuan2026fast} aim to mitigate the slow inference time of WAMs by treating video generation as optional at test time.
 GigaWorld-Policy conditions future visual state prediction on actions, whereas Fast-WAM jointly generate both modalities.
 Both designs enable test-time action prediction without explicitly generating visual state, as required in other IDM-based approaches (e.g., LingBot-VA), thereby significantly reducing the inference latency.
 However, the reported inference latencies of GigaWorld-Policy (360 ms) and Fast-WAM (190 ms) remain substantially higher than that of $\pi_0$~\citep{black2025pi0} on a consumer-level device (73 ms), leaving considerable room for improvement.
-Moreover, their performance on RoboTwin 2.0 slightly lags behind the state-of-the-art LingBot-VA, raising questions about the influence of causal design on overall performance.
 Beyond inference speed, Fast-WAM also demonstrates great data efficiency in both simulation and real-world tasks by requiring only task-specific finetuning, without costly embodied pre-training on large-scale task-agnostic data.
 As shown in our evaluation (\Cref{tab:robotwin_plus}), Fast-WAM is essentially on par with the state-of-the-art LingBot-VA on RoboTwin 2.0, despite the absence of embodied pre-training---further substantiating the data efficiency of the WAM paradigm.

 The key characteristics of recent WAMs are summarized in \Cref{tab:wam_compare}.
 We only consider the methods that leverage a pretrained world model backbone for robot action generation, with minimal or no architecture modifications.
 Consequently, MOTUS is excluded from this list: although it adopts a pretrained Wan2.2-5B for video generation, it relies on an additional VLM for action generation rather than the world model backbone itself.
 Typically, lightweight modifications are introduced to the video backbones to encode robot joint state and produce robot actions.
 While some approaches (e.g., Cosmos-Policy, GigaWorld-Policy) employ a unified transformer backbone for both video and action streams, others such as GE-Act and Fast-WAM adopt mixture-of-transformers (MOT) architectures, using a smaller, dedicated transformer for action modeling.
 Regarding training objectives, WAM models are typically trained to predict future visual state and actions, and in most cases require embodied pre-training on large-scale robot data.
 The design of causal attention also varies across methods.
 For instance, LingBot-VA conditions action generation on predicted visual state, whereas Cosmos-Policy and DreamZero jointly denoise both modalities.
 In contrast, GigaWorld-Policy conditions video generation on actions.
 Autoregressive generation is employed in GE-Act, LingBot-VA and DreamZero to condition prediction on historical context, improving temporal consistency and inference efficiency.